 But, Istanbul is so full of history that there is always something new to discover.

 Istanbul is a very big city.
-There are approximately 15 million people living there, which makes it the largest European city.
+There are approximately 15 million people living there.
 It also covers a very large area.

 The best way to get to know any city is to walk everywhere.
-Of course, that can be tiring, but at the same time it’s very gratifying.
+Of course, that can be tiring, but it’s also very gratifying.
 The best way to absorb the city and its various impressions is at a leisurely pace.

 Istanbul is a city in which all impressions are hugely magnified.
-There is a spectacular skyline when from Beyoğlu, you cross the Galata Bridge, to Eminönü.
+There is a spectacular skyline when you cross Galata Bridge from Beyoğlu to Eminönü.
 There is also the Bazaar Quarter and the Grand Bazaar.

-Then, there are three magnificent sites next to each other, that leave everyone totally bewildered: Hagia Sophia, Blue Mosque and Topkapi Palace.
+Then, there are three magnificent historic structures next to each other, that leave everyone totally bewildered: Hagia Sophia, Blue Mosque and Topkapi Palace.
 Just one of them would be more than enough, but the three of them in such close proximity is a miracle.

 Generally speaking, the city can be divided in three main areas: